suixinsuo/olympus-protocol/docs/Using Components.md

        return true;
    }
 ```
-LockerProvider is in our component list, we get the component by the name we provided and cast to the address to the locker interface, so solidity can understand how we want to utilize it.
+LockerProvider is in our component list, we get the component by the name we provided and cast the address to the locker interface, so Solidity can understand how we want to utilize it.
 In the case that a token is new `if (amounts[_tokenAddress] > 0 && !activeTokens[_tokenAddress])` we add the line to initialize the timer.
 Calling setTimeInterval we initialize the the timer to 7 days value stored in TRADE_INTERVAL variable.
-Realize that we need a name to identify the interval itself, for that we use the same address of the ERC20 token (getting the address and casting it to bytes32 will make the job).
+Realize that we need a name to identify the interval itself, for that we use the same address of the ERC20 token (getting the address and casting it to bytes32 will do the job).

-4) We check the interval before buy a token.
+4) We check the interval before buying a token.

 ```
   function buyTokens(bytes32 _exchangeId, ERC20Extended[] _tokens, uint[] _amounts, uint[] _minimumRates)
       public onlyOwner returns(bool) {

       // Get the component
       LockerInterface lockerProvider = LockerInterface(getComponentByName(LOCKER));

-        // Check we have the ethAmount required uint totalEthRequired = 0;
+      // Check whether or not we have the required ethAmount uint totalEthRequired = 0;
       for (uint i = 0; i < _amounts.length; i++) {
-  	     // Utilize same loop to check the interval
+          // Utilize the same loop to check the interval lockerProvider.checkLockerByTime(bytes32(address(_tokens[i])));
-            lockerProvider.checkLockerByTime(bytes32(address(_tokens[i])));

           totalEthRequired = totalEthRequired.add(_amounts[i]);
       }
       require(address(this).balance >= totalEthRequired);

       require(
           OlympusExchangeInterface(getComponentByName(EXCHANGE))
           .buyTokens.value(totalEthRequired)(_tokens, _amounts, _minimumRates, address(this), _exchangeId)
       );
       // Update tokens will initialize the new tokens updateTokens(_tokens);
       return true;
 }
 ````

-We get in the same way our lockerProvider.
+We get the lockerProvider in the same way as in the step before.
-Buy tokens is checking the total amount of ETH required to buy all the tokens.
+Buy tokens checks the total amount of ETH required to buy all the tokens.
 We take advantage of this loop and also check the interval (avoiding to create a second loop).
-In case is the first time we buy a token, the current value of the interval will be 0.
-(So will be purchased).
-After that updateTokens will initialize the interval to 7 days.
+If it is the first time we buy a token, the current value of the interval will be 0.
+(So the token will be purchased).
+After that the updateTokens function will initialize the interval to 7 days.
 Second time we buy with this token the interval will apply.
-There is a small issue, the interval won’t apply til the second purchase.
-You can think how to apply the interval from the first moment in a optimum way as a challenge.
+There is a small issue, the interval won’t apply until the second purchase.
+You can think how to apply the interval from the first moment in a optimal way as a challenge.

 5. Add the interval check in sell tokens